 Rachel Miller is a highly experienced podiatrist specialising in biomechanics and orthotic insoles who sees many patients with back pain.
-Her clinic is in the Highgate Health Centre in Highgate village, N6, London every weekend on either Saturday or Sunday and every Tuesday.
+Her clinic is in the Highgate Health Centre in Highgate village, N6, London every weekend on either Saturday or Sunday and every Tuesday and Wednesday.
 Contact the Centre for an appointment on 020 8348 5553.
 For clinic directions and maps see the Contact page and for information about orthotic insoles and biomechanics see the Biomechanics page .

 Conditions that can benefit from a biomechanical assessment include: